-- N. Saturday night stay-over So long as written approval is granted in advance by the COO, Travelers may extend the duration of domestic travel to reduce or save travel costs.
-As an example, additional expenses associated with a Saturday (additional) night stay may be paid when the cost of airfare would be less than the cost of airfare had the traveler not extended the trip through Saturday (additional) night.
-If the additional costs of lodging, car rental, and meals (subject to the rate caps) incurred within the vicinity of the business destination do not exceed the amount saved through the reduced airfare, the trip may be extended and the additional costs paid by the ACA. - O. Business and personal travel combined With advance approval from the COO, travelers may extend a business trip for personal reasons, including through indirect or interrupted itineraries.
+N. Saturday Night Stay-Over.
+So long as written approval is granted in advance by the COO, travelers may extend the duration of domestic travel to reduce or save travel costs.
+As an example, extending return travel by one (1) day may be paid by the ACA should the total cost for the additional night's stay (cost of airfare the next day plus lodging, vehicle rental, and meals, subject to rate caps, incurred within the vicinity of the business destination) would be less than the cost of airfare had the traveler not extended the trip.

+O. Business and Personal Travel Combined.
+With advance approval from the COO, travelers may extend a business trip for personal reasons, including through indirect or interrupted itineraries.
 However, lodging and meal expenses will be paid only for the days the traveler is doing business for the ACA, including the travel to and from the temporary duty post.
-The transportation expense equivalent to a single traveler round-trip fare directly to/from the business destination will be reimbursed.
+The transportation expense equivalent to a single traveler round-trip fare directly to/from the business destination will be reimbursed but in no event will the ACA pay more than the actual transportation expense.
 If the transportation costs are more due to personal extension, the traveler will be responsible for the difference.
 If the travel is to a destination located outside the US, the cost of transportation may also need to be prorated for personal use.
 All additional costs associated with the extension of the trip will be the responsibility of the traveler.
-Any additional time spent traveling for personal reasons will be done on paid leave time. - P. Additional expenses Per the COO's discretion, certain additional expenses will be allowed for travel stays of greater than seven days when required for ACA business.
-Examples of such charges may include laundry and dry cleaning.
+Any additional time spent traveling for personal reasons will be done during the traveler's normally scheduled time off or on paid leave time, if the additional travel occurs during the traveler's normal work hours.

+P. Additional Expenses.
+Per the COO's discretion, certain additional expenses will be allowed for travel stays of greater than seven (7) days when required for ACA business.
+Examples of such charges may include laundry and/or dry cleaning.